Be a Better Leader

 While it’s possible some employees will likely stand out among others for their positive attributes, it’s also likely many others will stand out for just the opposite of reasons.
 Keeping this in mind, analyze your entire staff and identify the strengths, weaknesses and windows of opportunities that you would like to improve.
 This first step can help lead you to the many others that will follow as you begin your journey to strengthen your employee team.

 When you’re analyzing your employees and their performance, it’s important to be consistent in evaluating each employee against the same criteria.
 Keeping this in mind, having a checklist — or evaluation form — to work off of can help you review each individual employee with the same standards and expectations as all others.
-Ranking skills and store responsibilities on a scale of 1 to 5 provides a good baseline, with 1 being poor performance, 2 offering below average, 3 identifying average, 4 recognized as above average and 5 being outstanding.
+Ranking skills and store responsibilities on a scale of 1 to 5 provides a good baseline.

 As you begin to create your checklist, consider including points that range from store operations to customer service to merchandising and marketing to social media.
 Any and all responsibilities in your store should be included, as well as other key details such as being on time to work.